Saadat Hasan Manto: Death

-However, on the insistence of his family it was replaced by an alternative epitaph on his grave, which was also authored by him, inspired by a couplet from Ghalib:This is the grave of Saadat Hasan Manto, who still thinks his name was not the repeated word on the tablet of time.”
+However, on the insistence of his family it was replaced by an alternative epitaph on his grave, which was also authored by him, inspired by a couplet from Ghalib: This is the grave of the grave of Saadat Hasan Manto, who still thinks his name was not the repeated word on the tablet of time.

 Personal life

 On 26 April 1939, Manto married Safia Begum.
-Their first child Arif died at a young age in April 1941 in Delhi.
-Later they had three daughters Nighat Manto, Nuzhat Manto and Nusrat Manto.
-His daughter Nighat Bashir still lives at Lakshami Mansions, Beadon Road where Manto breathed his last.
+Their first child, Arif, died at a young age in April 1941 in Delhi.
+Later, they had three daughters: Nighat Manto, Nuzhat Manto, and Nusrat Manto.
+His daughter Nighat Bashir still lives at Lakshami Mansions, Beadon Road, where Manto died.

 Writings

-Manto chronicled the chaos that prevailed, during and after the Partition of India in 1947.
+Manto chronicled the chaos that prevailed during and after the Partition of India in 1947.
 Manto strongly opposed the partition of India, which he saw as an "overwhelming tragedy" and "maddeningly senseless".
 He started his literary career translating the works of Victor Hugo, Oscar Wilde and Russian writers such as Chekhov and Gorky.
 His first story was "Tamasha", based on the Jallianwala Bagh massacre at Amritsar.
 Though his earlier works, influenced by the progressive writers of his times, showed a marked leftist and socialist leanings, his later work progressively became stark in portraying the darkness of the human psyche, as humanist values progressively declined around the Partition.

 His final works, which grew from the social climate and his own financial struggles, reflected an innate sense of human impotency towards darkness and contained satire that verged on dark comedy, as seen in his final work, Toba Tek Singh.
 It not only showed the influence of his own demons, but also that of the collective madness that he saw in the ensuing decade of his life.
 To add to it, his numerous court cases and societal rebukes deepened his cynical view of society, from which he felt isolated.

-No part of human existence remained untouched or taboo for him, he sincerely brought out stories of prostitutes and pimps alike, just as he highlighted the subversive sexual slavery of the women of his times.
+No part of human existence remained untouched or taboo for him; he sincerely brought out stories of prostitutes and pimps alike, just as he highlighted the subversive sexual slavery of the women of his times.
 To many contemporary women writers, his language portrayed reality and provided them with the dignity they long deserved.
 He is still known for his scathing insight into human behaviour as well as revelation of the macabre animalistic nature of the enraged people, that stands out amidst the brevity of his prose.

 At least one commentator compares Saadat Hasan Manto to D. H. Lawrence, partly because he wrote about taboos of Indo-Pakistani Society.
 His concerns on the socio-political issues, from local to global are revealed in his series, Letters to Uncle Sam, and those to Pandit Nehru.
 On his writing he often commented, "If you find my stories dirty, the society you are living in is dirty.
 With my stories, I only expose the truth".